Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations

-{\it Discussion.-} In this paper we have proved that in the most general scenario of sequential measurements it is impossible to qunatumly realise nontrivial extremal points of the Time-Ordered No-Signaling polytope.
+{\it Discussion.-} In this paper we have proved that in the most general scenario of sequential measurements it is impossible to quantumly realise non-local extremal points of the Time-Ordered No-Signaling polytope.
 This answers the open question posed in \cite{RTHHPRL}.
-On the contrary, if one of the parties has access to at least one fully trusted qubit system, we have shown that one can obtain quantum assemblages which are extremal within the set of no-signaling assemblages (quantum and postquantum).
-While this opens the path towards security proofs for semi-device-independent cryptographic protocols against general adversaries, there are numerous interesting open questions that we leave for future research.
+On the contrary, if one of the parties has access to at least one fully trusted qubit system, we have shown that one can obtain quantum assemblages which are extremal within the set of no-signaling assemblages.
+While this opens the path towards security proofs for semi-device-independent cryptographic protocols against general adversaries, numerous interesting open questions arise for future research.
 In particular, in the setting of sequential Bell non-locality, the immediate question is to extend the result to the multi-partite setting, as well as to the scenario of single-party contextuality.
-Quantitative bounds on the distance of quantum boxes from extremal time-ordered no-signaling ones should be obtained utilizing the methods involved in the proof of Theorem \ref{thm:qext-seq}, i.e., by lower bounding the minimum eigenvalue of the matrix $\tilde{A}_P \tilde{A}_P$ associated with the extremal box $P$.
+Quantitative bounds on the distance of quantum boxes from extremal time-ordered no-signaling ones should be obtained utilizing the methods involved in the proof of Theorem \ref{thm:qext-seq}, i.e., by lower bounding the minimum eigenvalue of the matrix $\tilde{A}^{\top}_P \tilde{A}_P$ associated with the extremal box $P$.
 Is it possible to generalise the main result of the Proposition \ref{proposition_genuine} by showing that for any genuinely entangled 3-party $d_{A} \otimes d_{B} \otimes d_{C}$ state, there are some $k_{A}$ PVMs (or POVMs) with $s_{A}$ outcomes on system A and $k_{B}$ PVMs (or POVMs) with $s_{B}$ outcomes on system B such that the corresponding assemblage is again extremal in the set of all no-signaling assemblages?
 If yes, what are the minimal number of settings and outcomes?
 Clear extensions to many-party scenarios should naturally be explored.
-The simplest problem to be solved should be a generalisation of Proposition \ref{proposition_genuine} to a multi-qubit case.
+Finally, as clearly not all extremal no-signaling assemblages admit quantum realisation (e.g. $\sigma^{(C)}_{ab|xy}:=p^{(AB)}(ab|xy)|\phi^{(C)}\rangle \langle \phi^{(C)}|$ with $p^{(AB)}(ab|xy)$ coming from a PR-box), it would be natural to ask for a characterisation of such extremal points and information-theoretic consequences thereof.